kaije/kaije/README.md

 ## Hey there!
 I'm Kelly, a full stack developer from Brisbane Australia.

-💻 I'm currently working on building up a public dev portfolio here on GitHub, but here are a few of the things I've done recently in my day job:
+💻 I'm currently working on building up a public dev portfolio, but here are a few of the things I've done recently in my day job:

 - Built and deployed several serverless functions using Kotlin, the [Serverless](https://www.serverless.com/) framework and AWS Lambda
 - Helped design and deploy a cost-efficient, cloud-based infrastructure for running scheduled functional tests on our private hosts using [Browserstack Local Testing with Automate](https://www.browserstack.com/local-testing/automate), AWS Lambda, and ECS Fargate